TheresaLui/SelfHelpContent_v2/articles/problemscopingques.datalakeanalytics/problemscopingques-adla-jobfailure.md

             "order": 500,
             "controlType": "multilinetextbox",
             "displayLabel": "Additional details about the issue",
-            "watermarkText": "Please provide the detail symptom including the full error message text if available, and any other relevant information", "required": true,
+            "watermarkText": "Please provide the detailed symptoms including the full error message text if available, job graph for both the failed and previous sucessful job, and any other relevant information", "required": true,
             "useAsAdditionalDetails": true
         }